LooihV/IOT_EMASA/Documentation/Api-usability/README.md

 	 Status 200 ok
 	}

-## 3. Test pruebas de cómo se realizan las pruebas de la API.
+## 3. Tests of how API tests are performed.

 To run the api rest tests, you run a series of commands from the terminal, depending on whether you want to run all the tests at the same time or just one function at a time.
 You must first make sure that your api-rest-emasa web container is running, then inside the path: ```json
 IOT\_EMASA/api-rest-emasa/